MatthewHeun/RCLabels/cran-comments.md

 ## revdepcheck results

-Becasue this is a new submission, there are no reverse dependencies.
+Because this is a new submission, there are no reverse dependencies.